bespoken/bespoken-docs/end-to-end/guide.md

     }
 }
 ```

-Then we could ask for the namespace of the first directive like this: `raw.messageBody.directives[0].namespace`.
-In a test, this is how it would look:
+To get the namespace of the first directive, the JSONPath property would look like this: `raw.messageBody.directives[0].namespace`.
+And this is how it would look inside a test:

 ```yaml
 ---